 With the below image, we moved the Yellow slider from 0 to -40.
 This made the yellow weaker, pushing the green as more powerful.

-NB: We didn’t go to -100 as this makes the color look very strange.
+Note that we didn’t go to -100 because this makes the color look very strange.
 The trick here is to move the slider enough to look good without going over the top.

 What Is Luminance?